morrislab/metient/README.md

 ```python
 python example.py
 ```
-If everything goes well, you should
+If everything goes well with installation, you should have output saved at `src/metient_example_outputs/H103207_clustered.png`

 ## Code example for running metient